CurtisFenner/smol-builder/README.md

 **[A full description of Smol can be found here.](docs/smol.md)**

-I have been designing Smol since approximately Spring of 2017.
+I have been designing Smol since Spring of 2017.
 My mission is to create a programming language that rigidly enforces the conventions that I have found to be helpful in designing maintainable software.
 These conventions include